httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Nonce Derivation {#nonce}

 The nonce input to AEAD_AES_128_GCM is constructed for each record.
-The nonce for each record is a 12 octet (96 bit) value that is produced from the record sequence number and a value derived from the input keying material.
+The nonce for each record is a 12 octet (96 bit) value that is derived from the record sequence number, input keying material, and salt.

 The input keying material and salt values are input to HKDF with different info and length parameters.